HarryMumford/bank-tech-test-rb/README.md

   - generate_statement

 Statement
-  - format
+  - format_statement

 I structured the code into these main classes.
-The bank acts as a controller and passes the responsibility of formatting a single transaction to the transaction class.
-Here it formats it into a line with the current date.
-The bank can also call a print method that uses the logic in the statement class to print a correctly formatted statement.
+To reduce coupling, I ensured the classes forward responsibility from account to transaction to statement.
+Account is responsible for handling the transactions.
+Transaction is responsible for logging the transactions and statement is responsible of formatting the statement.

 ## Technologies used